What Is a Good GPA? High School and College Guide

 - Moderately selective colleges: Average admitted GPA of 3.0 to 3.7.
 This covers a wide range of strong four-year institutions across the country.

-- Open enrolment and community colleges: No minimum GPA requirement for most programmes.
+- Open enrollment and community colleges: No minimum GPA requirement for most programs.

 One important note: admissions offices often recalculate your GPA using their own formula.
 They may remove electives, weight AP or IB courses differently, or only consider core academic subjects.
 Your official transcript GPA and your recalculated admissions GPA can differ by several tenths of a point.